 Fasoo Rebrands as 'Fasoo AI', Expanding Beyond Security into Enterprise AI

-BETHESDA, ME, UNITED STATES, April 8, 2026 /EINPresswire.com/ -- Fasoo, the leader in data-centric security and AI-ready data management, today announced it has officially changed its corporate name to Fasoo AI, marking a strategic transition to support enterprise AI transformation (AX).
+SEOUL, SOUTH KOREA, April 9, 2026 /EINPresswire.com/ -- Fasoo, the leader in data-centric security and AI-ready data management, today announced it has officially changed its corporate name to Fasoo AI, marking a strategic transition to support enterprise AI transformation (AX).

 “AI is fundamentally reshaping how organizations operate, and building business-ready AI is becoming critical to stay competitive,” said Kyugon Cho, CEO of Fasoo AI.
 “Fasoo AI builds on our foundation in data security and governance, augmented by our growing AI capabilities, to help organizations deploy and scale secure, trusted, and business-ready AI.”